 The Program in Biomedical Sciences (PIBS) is an umbrella program for 13 departments and programs.
 PIBS students initially affiliate with one program but are free to explore research opportunities in any of the PIBS groups.
 Students are required to do at least 2 research rotations and typically join a laboratory and department/program by the end of their second semester.

 Students apply to PIBS through the Rackham Graduate School and are asked to select 3 Ph.D. program/department choices, in rank order.
 Students most interested in working with faculty affiliated with the MCDB department should select MCDB as their first choice as it is assumed that students are most interested in their top choice and admissions decisions are made accordingly.
-For specific guidelines, refer to the How to Apply section on the PIBS Website.
+For specific guidelines, refer to the PIBS website: How to Apply.
 Only US citizens and permanent residents may apply to MCDB through the PIBS program.
 International students interested in MCDB should apply directly to the MCDB program.